Picovoice/rhino/README.md

 }
 ```

-In this case you do not pass in an inference callback, as you will be passing in audio frames directly
+To deliver audio to the enine, you must pass it audio frames
 using the `process` function.
 The JSON result that is returned from `process` will have up to four fields:

 - isFinalized - whether Rhino has made an inference